 Also available in Spanish.

-By popular demand!
-And not a moment too soon.
-We are proud to feature Roald Dahl’s very first chapter book for children – James and the Giant Peach.
+Read to Them is proud to feature Roald Dahl’s very first chapter book for children – James and the Giant Peach.

 Return, if you will, to where the magic and mystery and (yes) the macabre all started.
-The story of a boy abruptly orphaned, sentenced to live with two cartoonishly horrible aunts, and then saved by the miraculous growth of a Giant Peach in his aunts’ front yard.
-James meets the similarly miraculous creatures who inhabit the Peach – the Earthworm and the Centipede, Miss Spider and the Ladybug, both a Silkworm and a Glow-Worm, and the grandfatherly Old Green-Grasshopper.
+The story of a boy abruptly orphaned, sentenced to live with two cartoonishly horrible aunts, and then saved by the miraculous growth of a giant peach in his aunts’ front yard.
+James meets the similarly miraculous creatures who inhabit the peach – the Earthworm and the Centipede, Miss Spider and the Ladybug, both a Silkworm and a Glow-Worm, and the grandfatherly Old-Green-Grasshopper.
 Together, an unexpected and grace-saving adventure ensues.